Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Full Conjunctive Queries and Linear Delay

-\begin{example} We conclude this section with the query depicted by .
-Its full-core is a self-loop and it cannot be untangled.
-The ideas used in \cref{example-easy-twotriangles} can no longer be used as the middle part is now a path of length two and there are more than a linear number of those.
-The idea from \Cref{example:hard-query} does not work either because encoding triangle finding in a similar way results in a linear number of answers that do not correspond to triangles.
-The problem of whether this query can be enumerated with linear delay remains open. \end{example}
+\begin{example} Finally, consider the query $q_{10}$ of \Cref{figure-beyond-nested}.
+It cannot be untangled.
+The ideas used in \cref{example-easy-twotriangles} can no longer be used as the middle part is now a path of length two and there may be more than a linear number of those.
+The idea from \Cref{example:hard-query} does not work either because similarly encoding triangles yields a linear number of non-triangle solutions.
+Whether $q_{10}$ can be enumerated with linear delay remains open. \end{example}

-\section{Full conjunctive queries and constant delay}
+\section{Full Conjunctive Queries and Constant Delay}

-In this section, we move on to the second part of Theorem~\ref{dichotomy-sjf}: distinguishing the queries that can be enumerated with constant delay after a preprocessing in linear time from those where this is not possible.
-As in the previous section, all our queries will be full queries with an acyclic core.
-We essentially provide several examples illustrating the richness and the difficulty of the task.
+In this section, we aim to distinguish the queries that can be enumerated with constant delay after a linear time preprocessing from those where this is not possible.
+As in the previous section, all our queries will be full cyclic queries with an acyclic core.